50 things you absolutely have to do in Leeds before you die – how many have you done?

 19. Pay a visit to the newly opened cat cafe

-Okay, we’re going to put a disclaimer on this one – if you’re allergic to cats, you get a free pass to skip this one.
-But if you’re not, why find out what all the fuss is about?
-The Kitty Cafe is now open, so you can grab a coffee or choose from over 100 varieties of tea, and enjoy your cuppa while watching their cats roam free.
+Okay, we’re going to put a disclaimer on this one – if you’re allergic to cats, you get a free pass to skip The Kitty Cafe.
+But if you’re not, why not find out what all the fuss is about?
+You can grab a coffee or choose from over 100 varieties of tea, and enjoy your cuppa while watching their cats roam free.

 20. Take a ride on the water taxi